basilesportif/blog/input/part2.md

 A word of encouragement: we're done with the hard part now.
 Every Nock function we learn in this section will be built from pieces in Part 1.

 None of these new functions are *necessary* to make Nock work.
-They are syntatic sugar that is part of the Nock definition, and must be built into every correct Nock implementation.
+All of them except Nock 10 and 11 are syntatic sugar that is part of the Nock definition, and must be built into every correct Nock implementation.
 If you have seen macros or code expansions in other languages, that's another word for what's happening here.

+Nock 10 makes it easier to replace a memory value somewhere in a tree, and Nock 11 allows passing hints to the interpreter.

 One point of clarity: this syntactic sugar/code-expansion system is ***not*** extensible.
 This means that you can't invent your own Nock opcodes and still have that language be Nock; you're making a higher-level language on top of Nock at that point.